 The longer a fixed-income security's duration, the more sensitive it will be to interest rate fluctuations.
 Similarly, longer average portfolio duration will also cause the Fund or an Investment Fund to be more sensitive to interest rate fluctuations.
 Duration is a measure used to determine the sensitivity of a security's price to changes in interest rates that incorporates a security's yield, coupon, final maturity, and call features, among other characteristics.
 All other points remaining equal, for each one percentage point increase in interest rates, the value of a portfolio of fixed-income investments would generally be expected to decline by one percent for every year of the portfolio's average duration above zero.
 For example, the price of a bond fund with an average duration of eight years would be expected to fall approximately 8% if interest rates rose by one percentage point.
 The maturity of a security, another commonly used measure of price sensitivity, measures only the time until final payment is due, whereas duration takes into account the pattern of all payments of interest and principal on a security over time, including how these payments are affected by prepayments and by changes in interest rates, as well as the time until an interest rate is reset (in the case of variable-rate securities).
+Duration measures sensitivity more accurately than maturity because it takes into account the time value of cash flows generated over the life of a debt security.

 The CDOs in which Investment Managers may participate involve substantial organizational, syndication and ancillary fees.
 An investment in CDOs will frequently be subordinate in right of payment to other securities sold by the CDO and will not be readily marketable.
 Depending upon the default rate on the collateral of the CDO, substantial losses may be incurred on CDO investments.
 CDO structures are complex and evolving; investments in CDOs may be subject to a number of yet unanticipated risks.
 The CDO market experienced significant disruptions in 2008-2009 due to the sharply increased default rates on sub-prime and other mortgages.
-The economic conditions caused by the novel coronavirus pandemic (COVID-19) may have similar effects.
+The economic conditions caused by the coronavirus (COVID-19) pandemic may have similar effects.
 Similar disruptions may recur.